LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Result Analysis

-The figure \ref{MRP_evaluation_result_after_execution_of_the _user_defined_pipeline,_using_find_similar_values_algorithm.png} shows this result.
+The figure \ref{MRP_evaluation_result_after_execution_of_the _user_defined_pipeline,_using_find_similar_values_algorithm.png} summarizes this result.
-The plot of the raw measured values is shown on the left.
+The plot of the raw measured values is represented on the left.
 The value of the determined *GoG* $\mu$T values is plotted on ten individual measured values.
-Here it can be seen that there are measured values with larger deviations (see measurement *7:0*,*10-2:0*,*10-1:0*).
+It can be seen that there are measured values with larger deviations (see measurement *7:0*,*10-2:0*,*10-1:0*).

 %%MRP_evaluation_result_after_execution_of_the _user_defined_pipeline,_using_find_similar_values_algorithm.png%%

 Also, the figure \ref{MRP_evaluation_result_after_execution_of_the _user_defined_pipeline,_using_find_similar_values_algorithm.png} illustrates, the measured values are plotted as a result of the filter algorithm.
-As the *IP_return_count* parameter is set to four, only the four most similar measurements are exported here.
+As the *IP_return_count* parameter is set to four, only the four most similar measurements are exported.
 It can be seen from the plotted *CoG* $\mu$T deviation values, that these are closest to an ideal Magnet with a CoG value of 0$\mu$T. This ideal value is calculated with the function *MRP.MRPSimulation.generate_simulated_reading*, with the same measurement parameters (magnet type, dimensions, sensor distance) as they correspond to the mechanical structure of the used hardware sensor in chapter \ref{d-full-sphere}.

-If the alternative filter algorithm from chapter *Alternative Filter Algorithm Implementation* \ref{alternative-filter-algorithm-implementation} is executed here, the same result is returned if the magnet measurement with (+id) *5:0* is used as the reference magnet.
+If the alternative filter algorithm from chapter *Alternative Filter Algorithm Implementation* \ref{alternative-filter-algorithm-implementation} is executed at this point, the same result is returned if the magnet measurement with (+id) *5:0* is used as the reference magnet.

 The filter algorithm implemented by the user is thus successfully executed using the user-programmable pipeline.
 The calculation result is successfully verified using raw measurement data and the final result of the algorithm.

 # Evaluation

-In the previous chapter *Use Case Evaluation* \ref{use-case-evaluation} it is shown that the implementation of the hardware and software framework for various magnetic field sensors is successfully implemented.
+In the previous chapter *Use Case Evaluation* \ref{use-case-evaluation} it is demonstrated that the implementation of the hardware and software framework for various magnetic field sensors is successfully implemented.

 In addition, the basic application by the user is demonstrated based on an example.
 Based on this it is possible to systematically characterise magnets from the software and readout hardware side by means of data acquisition, storage and analysis.

-After discussing the developed hardware and software components in particular, this chapter will answer the question of whether the selected sensors meet the requirements:
+After discussing the developed hardware and software components in particular, the following chapter answers the question of whether the selected sensors meet the requirements:

 * Measure a wide range of different permanent magnets with regard to their systematic field strength
-* Automated measurement of the homogeneity of Halbach rings with an accuracy of less than *1000(+ppm)*
+* Automated measurement of the homogeneity with an accuracy of less than *1000(+ppm)* what is demanded to measure Halbach rings

-These questions are answered in the following, as a basic readout and analysis functionality platform had to be created first and thus an automated sensor characterisation can be performed.
+These questions are answered in the following as a basic readout and analysis functionality platform had to be created first and thus an automated sensor characterisation can be performed.

 ## Sensors for Evaluation